-processes (System 2).
+Cognitive science research has considered two explanations for the cognitive mechanisms by which people believe disinformation: a "classical reasoning" account. a "motivated reasoning" account.
+I have accounts are related to the dual-process theory of cognition, which states that human cognition can be distinguished between autonomous, intuitive processes (System 1) and deliberative, analytic processes (System 2).
 23 The classical reasoning account posits that individuals rely on logical and rational processes, primarily associated with System 1, to make decisions and judgments.
 As a result, it suggests that people can discern disinformation by carefully evaluating the news.
-According to the motivated reasoning account, individuals' decisionmaking processes are shaped by their desires, emotions, and goals, leading them to accept information and make decisions that align with their beliefs, values, and pre-existing attitudes.
-Consequently, ideologically-driven deliberation in System 2 may predispose people to believe in disinformation.
-In an experimental psychological study by Pennycook and Rand18 participants with higher CRT (cognitive response test) scores and better analytical thinking were more accurate in identifying disinformation, supporting the explanation of classical reasoning.
+According to the motivated reasoning account, individuals' decisionmaking processes are shaped by their desires, emotions, and goals, leading them to accept information and make decisions that align with their beliefs, values, and pre-existing Consequently, ideologically-driven deliberation in System 2 may predispose people to believe in disinformation.
+In an experimental psychological study by Pennycook and Rand participants with higher CRT (cognitive response test) scores and better analytical thinking were more accurate in identifying disinformation, supporting explanation of classical reasoning.
 Political knowledge could be critical in discerning of disinformation because prior knowledge affects the quality of judgment when people deliberate whether the news is true or false.24